uppersaranac/irmcp/README.md

 - Create and use a virtual environment with uv.
 - Install dependencies.
 - Run tests with pytest.
+ - Lint with ruff and type-check with mypy.

 See commands at the end of this file.